ItsVaguayo/42-Commoncore/README.md

 > **Legend:**
 > ✅ Completed | 🔄 In Progress | ❌ Not Started

-*Update status as you progress through the curriculum!*

----

 ## 🚀 How the Common Core Works